Regularized Zero-Variance Control Variates

 \citet{Leluc2019} provide additional theoretical support for LASSO-based control variate selection.
-The work of \citet{Leluc2019}, which was publicly available after a recent pre-print of our paper \citep{South2018Unpublished}, gives concentration inequalities for the integration error with LASSO-based control variates and also shows that the correct control variates are selected with high probability.
+The work of \citet{Leluc2019}, which was publicly available after the pre-print of our paper \citep{South2018Unpublished}, gives concentration inequalities for the integration error with LASSO-based control variates and also shows that the correct control variates are selected with high probability.
 The theoretical results are based on bounded control variates, which do not apply in ZV-CV and CF when $p$ has unbounded support. \citet{Leluc2019} find empirically that a methodological adjustment of performing OLS for estimation once the control variates have been selected via LASSO is helpful in reducing the variance of the estimator.
-We point out that this modification is necessary to obtain the zero-variance property of ZV-CV for polynomial $\varphi$ and Gaussian or gamma $p$.
-The optimal coefficients required to obtain zero-variance estimators in these settings cannot be obtained directly from penalised regression methods like LASSO and ridge regression due to shrinkage in the coefficient estimates.
+We point out that this modification is necessary to obtain the zero-variance property of ZV-CV.
+The optimal coefficients required to obtain zero-variance estimators cannot be obtained directly from penalized regression methods like LASSO and ridge regression with non-zero $\lambda$.

-We have proposed the consideration of different penalty functions in the optimisation problem for control variates, but we focus specifically on LASSO and ridge regression.
-Some other potentially useful regularisation methods for the situation where $N < {{d + Q}\choose{d}}$ are elastic net \citep{Zou2005} and partial least squares (PLS, \citet{Wold1975}).
+We have proposed the consideration of different penalty functions in the optimization problem for control variates, but we focus specifically on LASSO and ridge regression.
+Some other potentially useful regularization methods for the situation where $N < {{d + Q}\choose{d}}$ are elastic net \citep{Zou2005} and partial least squares (PLS, \citet{Wold1975}).
 Elastic net is a compromise between LASSO and ridge regression which uses two tuning parameters.
 PLS is based on choosing the $k<{{d + Q}\choose{d}}-1$ independent linear combinations of covariates that explain the maximum variance in the response, where $k$ is chosen through cross-validation.
 Active subspaces \citep{Constantine2015} are a more recent dimension-reduction technique which use the derivatives of the function of interest to find the linear combinations of covariates that are best at predicting the function.
 It would be of interest in future research to compare our LASSO and ridge regression ZV-CV methods with these alternatives.